What TILE and LITE Stand For in Manual Handling: Diving into the Frameworks

 Why LITE Starts with Load

-Understanding manual handling examples helps demonstrate practical application of both TILE and LITE frameworks across different workplace scenarios.
-These examples illustrate how systematic risk assessment translates into safer work practises.
+Understanding manual handling examples helps demonstrate the practical application of both TILE and LITE frameworks across different workplace scenarios, these examples illustrate how systematic risk assessment translates into safer work practices.

 Warehouse Operations Example